-The gradient boosting algorithm was trained_using the k-fold cross-validation method (Stone 1974).
+The gradient boosting algorithm was applied using the k-fold cross-validation method (Stone 1974).
 We used three k-folds.
-During regression model training, we tuned the following set of hyperparameters: (1) learning rate, (2) number of boosting stages (number of estimators), (3) maximum depth of the individual regression estimators (max depth), and the fraction of samples to be used for fitting the individual base learners (subsample).
+In the regression of the training dataset, we tuned the following set of hyperparameters: (1) learning rate, (2) number of boosting stages (number of estimators), (3) maximum depth of the individual regression estimators (max depth), and the fraction of samples to be used for fitting the individual base learners (subsample).
 The cross-validation was performed over the predefined grid of hyperparameters.
 A mean squared error was used to evaluate the model fit.
-The results of the hyperparameter tuning for gradient boosting on the training datasets are presented in Table 19.